-- (a) For all underground gas storage projects, the operator shall provide the data required under Section 1724.7 and the operator shall comply with the requirements of Section 1724.10, unless the requirement is clearly not applicable to a gas storage project or the Division otherwise advises that the requirement is not applicable to a gas storage project.
+(a) For all underground gas storage projects, the operator shall provide the data required under Section 1724.7 and the operator shall comply with the requirements of Section 1724.10, unless the requirement is clearly not applicable to a gas storage project or the Division otherwise advises that the requirement is not applicable to a gas storage project.
 The operator shall ensure that required project data is complete and current, regardless of the date of approval of the gas storage project.
 If project data for an existing project is incomplete, then the operator shall submit the required data to the Division as soon as is practicable.
-In addition to the data required under Section 1724.7, the operator of an underground gas storage project shall provide the Division with the following: - (1) (a) Characteristics, petrophysical properties, mechanical properties, and maps of the cap rock, such as including areal extent, average isopach thickness, structure contour, formation fracture gradient, primary and secondary permeability, lithology and lithologic variation, and threshold pressure, and locations and characteristics of faults and fractures.
+In addition to the data required under Section 1724.7, the operator of an underground gas storage project shall provide the Division with the following:

+(1) Characteristics, petrophysical properties, mechanical properties, and maps of the cap rock, including_areal extent, isopach thickness, structure contour, formation fracture gradient, primary and secondary permeability, lithology and lithologic variation, threshold pressure, and locations and characteristics of faults and fractures.